TheGuyInApt42/upgraded-new-portfolio/src/lib/posts/Increase Website Traffic Strategies.md

 ### Choosing the Right Platforms

 Each social network serves different purposes and audiences.
 Your choice should be guided by where your target customers spend their time.
-For example, restaurants often see great results on [Instagram](https://instagram.com) with food photos, while B2B companies typically get better engagement on [LinkedIn](https://linkedin.com).
+For example, restaurants often see great results on **Instagram** with food photos, while B2B companies typically get better engagement on **LinkedIn** .
 By focusing on platforms that match your audience, you'll get better results with less effort.

 ### Crafting Click-Worthy Content